openhab/openhab-addons/bundles/org.openhab.binding.miele/README.md

 ## Thing Configuration

-Each appliances needs the device UID as a configuration parameter.
+Each appliance needs the device UID as a configuration parameter.
 The UID is nowhere to be found on the appliances, but since the discovery works quite reliably, a manual configuration is not needed.

 Once you got hold of the IDs, a manual configuration looks like this: